invertase/react-native-firebase/pages/macstadium.md

 # MacStadium

-Building React Native apps for iOS requires access to a Mac to be able to use XCode and the iOS device simulators.
+Building React Native apps for iOS requires access to a Mac to be able to use Xcode and the iOS device simulators.

 We've teamed up with [MacStadium](https://www.macstadium.com/invertase), the leading provider in cloud hosted Mac infrastructure, so we can provide a discount offer: